 I once dreamed of walking down the Main Street of a beautiful city.
 The storefronts along each side were filled with beautifully dressed mannequins, musical instruments, and other luxurious items.

 It was a fantastic dream, until I decided to enter one of the stores for a closer look.
 To my surprise, when I opened the door there was nothing there, not even a floor, only what appeared to be a big, deep, dimly lit cellar, charred and black.

 In shock, I quickly closed the door and stepped back out on the sidewalk, and there again was this beautiful storefront.

 The point is that it is not what's on the outside, but the inside that counts with the Lord.
 What are our real intentions, where is our heart concerning our love and dedication to Him?

-If not careful, we will find ourselves resembling that of storefront Christians; wherein on Sunday morning, our life reflects our faith in Jesus, and the rest of the week, a lifestyle resembling that of the world.
+If not careful, we will find ourselves resembling that of whitewashed tombs and storefront Christians; wherein on Sunday morning, our life reflects our faith in Jesus, and the rest of the week, a lifestyle resembling that of the world.

 Sadly, the world recognizes a hypocrite.
 It has been said, "If you want to know how a Christian should act, ask a sinner."